xlegend1024/az-cloudscale-adv-analytics/README.md

 After the workshop you will be able to:

-1. Understand process and architecture
+1. Understand process and architecture for cloud scale andvanced analaytics project
 1. Create appropreate Azure services for data prep. & training environment
 1. Know how to wanggle data in a scale
 1. Expermiments on data and select